 Whether as a plugin or standalone browser version, the software is ideal for teamwork.
 You can share read-only versions as well as actively work on diagrams simultaneously and exchange information using the integrated comment function.

-Before you can use Gliffy, sign in with your e-mail address or a Google or Facebook account.
+Before you can use Gliffy, sign in with your email address or a Google, Microsoft, or Facebook account.
 After the free trial period of 14 days, it can only continue to be used for free with limited functionality.
 However, you can upgrade to a premium account with a monthly subscription.

 Gliffy has a large, well-assorted shape library.
 In addition to UML, you can use it to model simple flowcharts or business process modeling and notations (BPMN), among other things.
 At the beginning, an orientation window allows you to define your desired modeling language.
-If you click on UML/ERD, the program shows you the templates of all UML diagram types in the sidebar next to a blank page.
-Above it, you will find the menu bar with tools.
-If you drag a shape onto the worksheet using the mouse, the tools automatically adapt to edit the respective shape.
 If you select groups, the corresponding tools are highlighted in the menu bar.
 Grid and guidelines allow you to place diagram elements precisely where you want them.

 As a free UML tool, Gliffy imports diagrams in GON, Gliffy, and gXML formats.
 For the Microsoft Visio format, VDX, you need a business account.
 The same applies when exporting common image formats such as JPG, PNG, and SVG and the connection to Google Drive.
 Free accounts also have the native “Gliffy” format.
 Save a document in this format, share it easily with others via a download link, or embed it on various platforms such as HipChat, Slack, Confluence, or WordPress.